Harshdev625/Smart-Brain/README.md

-# Face Recognition Brain
+# Smart Brain

-Face Recognition Brain is an application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+Smart Brain is an application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 The purpose of this application is to detect and recognize faces within images using the advanced face recognition capabilities provided by the Clarifai API.
 The application utilizes the Clarifai API's face detection model to accurately identify and locate faces within the provided images, providing precise bounding box coordinates for each detected face.

 ## Installation